 When we have clicked the last coordinate we intend, we can right-click anywhere in the drawing to choose to either commit the edit or to abandon it.
 We could also click the Add Record button.
 The blue line extending to that right-click location does not matter as only the last coordinate marked will count should we choose to commit the edit.

 So far, the clicking of coordinates and resulting blue outline has just been a preview.
 To commit the changes and create the area, in the context menu that pops open we click on Save Changes.
 If we change our minds we can abandon the edits by clicking Undo Changes.

 The result is a new area object created in the drawing.
 We have created this area by tracing over what we saw in the photographic satellite image layer below.
-In the illustration above we have clicked back onto the Project tab to show the Project pane.
-We have also just clicked onto the mode button to go back to Default navigation mode.
+In the illustration above we have just clicked onto the mode button to go back to Default navigation mode.

 If we did a slightly sloppy job clicking to form the area, that is no big deal.
-We can Alt-click the area to pick it for review in the Record pane, and then click any vertex or segment to enable it in Move Coordinates editing mode.
+We can Alt-click the area to pick it for review in the Values tab of the Info pane, and then click any vertex or segment to enable it in Move Coordinates editing mode.
 We can then move the vertices (coordinates) we clicked as desired to even out the area, or use other editing tools as desired.
 See the Example: Change the Shape of Areas topic.
 See also the Example: Trace an Area in a Map over an Image Background topic.

-We can use the Style pane in the Contents pane to format the drawing however we like, for example, using a hatched pattern for areas where part of the pattern is transparent, to allow the image below to be seen.
+We can Choose View - Panes - Style to open the Style pane, to format the drawing however we like, for example, using a hatched pattern for areas where part of the pattern is transparent, to allow the image below to be seen.

 Digital maps, that is drawings, are often created by tracing over aerial photography.
 Manifold makes that especially easy by automatically maintaining geographic synchronization between layers in a map and by providing a seemingly endless range of image servers and other web-based overhead image sources that we can use to get imagery for virtually any location on Earth.